 Cost: It’s free to snowshoe in some areas of Cypress Mountain, if you have your own snowshoes.
 You just have to fill in a “Exclusion of Liability/Assumption of Risk” form before you go.
 If you’d like to wander up Hollyburn Mountain, you can get there along the edge of the Nordic snowshoeing area, so you can do that for free.

-If you don’t have your own, you can hire snowshoes for $30 (including the $12 fee to enter the Nordic snowshoeing area.)
+If you don’t have your own, you can hire snowshoes for $36 (including the $16 fee to enter the Nordic snowshoeing area.)
 However, you are not allowed to take the hired snowshoes out of the official snowshoeing area.
-If you’d like to explore the Nordic snowshoeing area with your own shoes, it costs $12 for the whole day, or $9 after 3pm.
+If you’d like to explore the Nordic snowshoeing area with your own shoes, it costs $16.

 How to get there: If you have a car, you can park right next to the Nordic area.
 If not, there are shuttle buses from several locations in central Vancouver.
 We took a shuttle from Science World at 9:30 am.
 It cost $23 dollars return.